AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 individual points by specifying what is meant by the surroundings of each point of the set.
 The initial step

-of a set topology is to cover a given support
+of a set topology is to cover a given carrier

 We say that a topology is given on the (carrier) set X ,